reciprocalreviews/reciprocalapp/DESIGN.md

-  roleid uuid not null references roles(id) on delete cascade, -- The id of the venue volunteered for venueid uuid not null references venues(id) on delete cascade, -- The commitment they made committment uuid not null references commitments(id) on delete cascade, -- When this record was last updated created timestamp with time zone not null default now(), -- Relevant expertise provided by the scholar for the role
+  roleid uuid not null references roles(id) on delete cascade, -- The id of the venue volunteered for venueid uuid not null references venues(id) on delete cascade, -- When this record was last updated created timestamp with time zone not null default now(), -- Relevant expertise provided by the scholar for the role